christian-schlichtherle/bali-di-scala/README.md

 # Bali DI for Scala

-This is a reimplementation of [Bali DI](https://github.com/christian-schlichtherle/bali-di) for Scala.
+This is a reimplementation of [Bali DI for Java](https://github.com/christian-schlichtherle/bali-di) in Scala.

 # Getting Started